openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

    As of Yocto Project Release 1.7, some of the core recipes that package binary configuration scripts now disable the scripts due to the scripts previously requiring error-prone path substitution.
-The OpenEmbedded build system uses pkg-config now, which is much more robust.
-You can find a list of the
+The OpenEmbedded build system uses ``pkg-config`` now, which is much more robust.
+You can find a list of the ``*-config`` scripts that are disabled in the ":ref:`migration-1.7-binary-configuration-scripts-disabled`" section in the Yocto Project Reference Manual.
-   \*-config
-   scripts that are disabled list in the "
-   Binary Configuration Scripts Disabled
-   " section in the Yocto Project Reference Manual.

 A major part of build-time configuration is about checking for build-time dependencies and possibly enabling optional functionality as